haricane8133/unique-tabid-client/README.md

 This makes use of unique-tabid, and gives you a React based example on how to use it.

-Have a look at the second commit for the exact changes needed.
+Have a look from the second commit for the exact changes needed.

 ## Available Scripts